potseeslc/vinylbuddy/README.md

 6. View the identified album information and cover art as each track plays
 7. For privacy protection, the app will automatically return to the initial screen after 5 minutes of inactivity (no music detected)
 8. To resume listening, simply click the record player icon again

+**Note**: Due to browser security restrictions, the application must be accessed via `localhost` or HTTPS to enable microphone access.
+If accessing remotely, you'll need to set up HTTPS with a valid certificate.

 ## Technical Details